SPARCED/LinResSims/README.md

 To replace the SPARCED model in cell population simulations with another single cell model:

-1. Place all single cell simulation operations within a python function.
+1. Place all single cell simulation operations within a python function (see `LinResSims/bin/modules/RunTyson.py` for an example).
-2. Write another python function to generate an input dict for the single cell model function, mirroring the input/output structure of the LoadSPARCED function.
+2. Write another python function to generate an input dict for the single cell model function, mirroring the input/output structure of the LoadSPARCED function (see `LinResSims/bin/modules/LoadTyson.py` for an example).
-3. Save both python functions as modules with the same name as the functions under bin/modules.
+3. Save both python functions as modules with the same name as the functions under `LinResSims/bin/modules`.
 4. Write a json config file with key-specific values appropriate for the new model structure.
 Be sure to make "load_model" and "run_model" options consistent with the new module names.
-For more details on the stucture of the sim config, see sim_configs/README.md
+For more details on the stucture of the sim config, see `sim_configs/README.md`

 The Tyson 1991 cell cycle model has been presented as an example for this procedure.
-The "load_model" and "run_model" modules have been provided as bin/modules/LoadTyson.py and bin/modules/RunTyson.py.
-The sim_config json file corresponding to this workflow is sim_config/default.json
+The "load_model" and "run_model" modules have been provided as `LinResSims/bin/modules/LoadTyson.py `and `LinResSims/bin/modules/RunTyson.py`.
+The sim_config json file corresponding to this workflow is` LinResSims/sim_config/default.json`

 ## Contributors Guide

 To enable broader portability of the LinResSims project, source code and dependencies are packaged into a distributable wheel using the `pyproject.toml` file and python's `build` command.
 Further, packages are installed at `/usr/local/lib/python3.10/site-packages/` via the `pip` package manager.
 In the event that you wish to contribute to update or change python packages, the distributable files (located at `LinResSims/dist/`) will need to be updated as well for the changes to take affect.

-1. First, update the `pyproject.toml` file with any modifications to the package lists under the `dependencies` variable (line 18)
+1. Update the `pyproject.toml` file with any modifications to the package lists under the `dependencies` variable (line 18)
 2. From the project root directory, execute the following command
    * `python -m build`
-3. Lastly, install the new packages using pip:
+3. Install the new packages using pip:
    * `pipinstalldist/linressim-1.0-py3-none-any.whl --verbose --force`